Top

 An uncontrolled environment is unsafe and requires caregivers to be alert and attentive at all times.
 When proper supervision is not provided, it can result in injuries or death for a resident who goes wandering in or out of the facility.

-More Signs of Nursing Home Neglect
+More Signs of Elder Neglect in a Nursing Home

 • Poor hygiene